Young Stunners: History

-The group consist of two Urdu-language rappers, Talha Anjum and Talhah Yunus.
+The group consists of Talha Anjum and Talhah Yunus.
 Both were born and raised in Karachi.
-Both got their education at the Army Public School, Saddar and have been best friends since the age of 16.
+The duo got their education at the Army Public School, Saddar and have been friends since the age of 16.
 The group was formed on 2 July 2012 and started releasing music in the same year.
 Their debut singles "Burger-e-Karachi", a satirical take at the westernised and out-of-touch urban elites of Karachi, and "Maila Majnu" were some of songs that were widely popular.
 In 2017, they released their debut album "Rebirth".

 In July 2020, they collaborated with Asim Azhar, Shamoon Ismail, and Raamis on the track "Tum Tum".
 In September 2021, they released the track "Why Not" as part of a promotional campaign for Pepsi.
 In March 2022, they collaborated with Faisal Kapadia on the final track of Coke Studio (Season 14) titled "Phir Milenge".

-Members

-Talha Anjum

-Talha Anjum was born on 3rd October 1995 in Karachi, Pakistan and attended the Army Public School there.
-He began his career doing rap battles in school times.
-Talha Anjum used local issues and references to gain audience relevancy.
-There stands no doubt about his poetry's energizing thrill.
-He's the perfect fit for any genre or category and he's been proving it lately.
-Talhah Yunus realised his potential, they formed the music duo known today as Young Stunners.